jseparovic/MQL4CSharp/README.md

 Mql4CSharp.Strategies.TestStrategy shows as example of creating a trendline in the call to onInit.
 This is just to prove the concept.

-Currently the following methods are supported:
-  - ObjectCreate

-I will be adding the rest of the MQL functions shortly.
-The code generation project is here => https://github.com/jseparovic/MQL4DocScraper

 To implement a strategy, you just extend the Strategy class and implement the abstract methods.

 I'll be adding trade functions to the strategy type shortly: